 It is installed as part of the BizTalk Server installation process and configured under the BAM Portal tab.

-Microsoft Office Sharepoint Server
+Microsoft Office SharePoint Server (not required)

 Microsoft SQL Server Reporting Services